Home » Drill String » Drill Collar Weight Calculation Methods

 However, the Pressure Area Method has the following disadvantages:

-• The need to procure, transport, maintain, inspect and handle the extra Drill Collar increase the cost of the drilling operation (check also drilling cost per foot)
+• The need to procure, transport, maintain, inspect, and handle the extra Drill Collar increases the cost of the drilling operation (check also drilling cost per foot)

-• Adding more Drill Collars reduce the available overpull.
+• Adding more Drill Collars reduces the available overpull.